How Do I Become an Electronics Repair Technician?

 - Networking systems

 To increase your marketability, you may want to consider a professional certification.
 The Electronics Technicians Association International (www.eta-i.org) offers a certified electronics technician designation in many areas, such as computer service, electronic security networking, or satellite installation.
 The International Society of Certified Electronics Technicians (www.iscet.org) also offers certification in several areas.
 Both organizations require applicants to pass exams illustrating their skills and knowledge.

 Once you complete a degree program or another formal training program, you will have ample skills to obtain a job.
-According to the BLS, the best prospects may be in the commercial and industrial sector, where job growth of three percent is expected during the period between 2012 and 2022.
+According to the BLS, the best prospects may be in the repair of electric motors, power tools and related areas, where jobs are expected to decline during the period between 2019 and 2029.
 Technicians may find jobs working with biomedical development, telecommunications, robotics, computer repair or aerospace research.